dabit3/follow-lens-profiles/README.md

 export TW_BEARER=<your-bearer-token>
 ```

-Also set your private key environment variable and infura or other RPC environment variable.
+Also set your private key environment variable and infura or other RPC environment variable as referenced in `index.js`.

 3. Set the `conversationId` in `getTwitterReplies.js`